-8.9 Commercially sensitive information provided as part of viability assessments will be treated confidentially, however, to ensure that documents and data are exempt from Freedom of Information restrictions, applicants MUST identify all papers that are to be treated as confidential and actively advise the Council as such.

-8.10 Viability assessments to be submitted as evidence in negotiations should be professionally prepared and be capable of independent expert verification, carried out by a qualified (RICS) surveyor/valuer.
-Any abnormal or exceptional development costs should be supported with robust and costed specialist reports and technical data, capable of expert verification.

-8.11 Where required, and at the Councils discretion, independent qualified RICS surveyor/valuers with specialist skills will be appointed to investigate the whole, or selected elements of submitted viability assessments.
+- 8.9 Commercially sensitive information provided as part of viability assessments will be treated confidentially, however, to ensure that documents and data are exempt from Freedom of Information restrictions, applicants MUST identify all papers that are to be treated as confidential and actively advise the Council as such. - 8.10 Viability assessments to be submitted as evidence in negotiations must be prepared to be capable of independent expert verification, carried out by a qualified (RICS) surveyor/valuer.
+Any abnormal or exceptional development costs should be supported with robust and costed specialist reports and technical data, capable of expert verification. - 8.11 Where required, and at the Councils discretion, independent qualified RICS surveyor/valuers with specialist skills will be appointed to investigate the whole, or selected elements of submitted viability assessments.
 Any expenditure incurred by the Councils in carrying out external verification of financial viability appraisals and assessing evidence must be reimbursed by the Applicant and a contractual cost under-taking will be required prior to instructions being issued.
-Information and reports subsequently provided as part of the external verification process will be shared with applicants.

-8.12 Prior to instructing an external expert, and to ensure value-for-money and the meeting of due diligence obligations, the Councils will:-

-- Obtain a minimum of three cost limited estimates from appropriately qualified valuers/surveyors who are capable of acting in the matter without a conflict of interests and providing a timely response; - Obtain a written contractual undertaking from the Applicant concerning the reimbursement of associated fees

-8.13 Where advice or reports result in conflicts of expert opinion, in turn necessitating additional professional fees, supplemental undertakings to reimburse the Council will be sought as necessary.
-Where there is a dispute between the Council and the applicant about the conclusions of an assessment, the matter will be referred to an independent arbitrator (in accordance with RICS guidance).
+Information and reports subsequently provided as part of the external verification process will be shared with applicants. - 8.12 Prior to instructing an external expert, and to ensure value-for-money and the meeting of due diligence obligations, the Councils will:- - Obtain a minimum of three cost limited estimates from appropriately qualified valuers/surveyors who are capable of acting in the matter without a conflict of interests and providing a timely response; - Obtain a written contractual undertaking from the Applicant concerning the reimbursement of associated fees; - Confirm the external expert with the applicant, prior to appointment. - 8.13 Where advice or reports result in conflicts of expert opinion, in turn necessitating additional professional fees, supplemental undertakings to reimburse the Council will be sought as necessary.
+Where there is a dispute between the Council and the applicant about the conclusions of an assessment, the matter will be referred to an independent arbitrator (in accordance with RICS guidance). - 8.14 Financial viability evidence will usually be required to reflect current day values and costs however where proposals include phases of development that are expected to come forward over the medium to long-term, assessments will be required to take account of future changes in the value of development, or changes in costs.
+Appropriate mechanisms may be required within S106 agreements to address the consequences of such changes over time.

-8.14 Where financial viability evidence concludes that it is not possible to meet the relevant affordable housing targets required under Policy LN3, the associated S106 Agreement will include provisions for a viability and affordable housing review, if development has not commenced within 3 years of the date of the agreement.